-The course aligns with the NSW LGBTIQ+ Health Strategy 2022- 2027 https://www.health.nsw.gov.au/lgbtiqhealth/Publications/lgbtiq-health-strategy .pdf and supports staff to embrace diversity and be well equipped to deliver effective person-centred care to all LGBTIQ+ community members.

-This course will build students' knowledge and skills in responding to people who are lesbian, gay, bisexual, transgender, intersex and/or queer (LGBTIQ+), their families of choice and communities.
-It also explores how homophobia and transphobia impact on mental health and wellbeing.
-Students will learn strategies for making mental health services more inclusive of people who are gender, sex and sexuality diverse.
+This course aligns with the NSW LGBTIQ+ Health Strategy 2022-2027 and supports staff to embrace diversity and build their capacity to deliver effective person-centred care to all LGBTIQ+ community members.
+This course explores how homophobia and transphobia impacts on mental health and wellbeing and strategies for making mental health services more inclusive of people who are gender, sex and sexuality diverse.
+Students will gain knowledge and skills in responding to people who are lesbian, gay, bisexual, transgender, intersex and/or queer (LGBTIQ+) and their communities.

-Challenging Stigma
+Challenging Stigma & Discrimination

 Many people with a lived experience of mental distress are faced with not only recovering from this experience, but also from stigma and discrimination.
 This interactive course will explore the impact of stigma and discrimination.
-Students will develop practical strategies for challenging stigma and discrimination in their communities.
+Students will develop some practical strategies for challenging stigma and discrimination in their communities.